Grafite: Success with Goiás and São Paulo

 Araújo, who, like Grafite, hit the goal 12 times, into the outstanding attack formation of the club's history.
 Goiás finished the season ninth, which was considered a success for the club from Brazil's central-west.
 Grafite himself was awarded with a Bola de Prata as best player on his position over the season.

 At the beginning of 2004 Grafite was signed by Brazilian top-side São Paulo FC, where he won the 2005 São Paulo State Championship, his first title.

 In the same month Grafite made it worldwide into the headlines.
 In the Libertadores group match against the Argentine club Quilmes AC in the Morumbi Stadium he had a hefty encounter with defender Leandro Desábato whom he accused of racial slurs.
 Together with the Argentine midfielder Carlos Arano, who tried to intervene, he was sent off.
 Still during the match, Grafite reported the incident to the police, which arrested Desábato after the final whistle on his way to the locker room for racial insults and moved him to a police station for a further interview.
 After two days in police arrest Desábato was released against a bond and was allowed to return to Argentina.

-Another exciting event for Grafite in this month was an invitation by the coach of the Brazil national football team, Carlos Alberto Parreira to join the Seleção for the first time when it lined up for a friendly against Guatemala on 27 April in São Paulo's Pacaembu Stadium.
+Another exciting event for Grafite in this month was an invitation by the coach of the Brazil national team, Carlos Alberto Parreira to join the Seleção for the first time when it lined up for a friendly against Guatemala on 27 April in São Paulo's Pacaembu Stadium.
 Grafite contributed with one goal to the 3–0 score.

 Until the end of the year Grafite could collect two more titles, winning the Copa Libertadores and the Club World Championship.
 Whilst he was not in the line-ups of any of the two Libertadores finals against Atlético Paranaense, he played in the last 15 minutes of the Club World Championship final in November in Tokyo against Liverpool, which São Paulo won 1–0.